-facilitation of the Risk Management and Control function within the Group through
+) facilitation of the Risk Management and Control function within the Group through

-- coordination, facilitation, and organisation of information exchanges on Group risk management (working groups, themebased workshops, and training) or communication polices with the executive management of the entities; - field support for the Risk Management and Control teams in implementing and rolling out Group standards; - > strengthening of the Group risk culture particularly with ad hoc actions, training actions, and document portal provision; - > internal control and risk management reporting to the executive and deliberative bodies as well as the regulator.
+- the Group risk governance system (Group Risk Management Committees); - coordination, facilitation, and organisation of information exchanges on Group risk management (working groups, themebased workshops, and training) or communication polices with the executive management of the entities; - field support for the Risk Management and Control teams in implementing and rolling out Group standards; - strengthening of the Group risk culture particularly with ad hoc actions, training actions, and document portal provision; - internal control and risk management reporting to the executive and deliberative bodies as well as the regulator.

-Each Group entity has Risk Management and Permanent Control/ Compliance functions.
+Each Group entity has Risk Management and Permanent Control/Compliance functions.